xushidanggroup/xushidanggroup.github.io/content/authors/MT/_index.md

     - course: MEng in Biomedical Engneering
       institution: South China University of Techology
       year: Currently Enrolled (2023 - Present)
-    - course: BEng in Polymer Chemistry
+    - course: BEng in Material Science and Engineering
       institution: Hunan University of Science and Technology
       year: 2023